itayl13/Seminar/README.md

 ```

 ## View Results
 The results are represented in a TensorFlow summary.
-In order to see them, run the following command in the virtual environment:
+In order to see them, run the following command in the virtual environment (alternatively, in command line using ```bash python -m tensorboard.main --logdir=path/to/dir```):
 ```bash
 tensorboard --logdir=path/to/log/dir
 # Path example: logs/MovieLens_100K_hidden_feat